QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 ### Using magic commands

-Jupyter notebooks and JupyterLab support the use of [magic commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html) - commands that allow you to run code in other languages from within a notebook.
+Jupyter Notebooks and JupyterLab support the use of [magic commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html) - commands that extend the capabilites of a standard Jupyter Notebook.

-The ```%run``` magic command allows you to run a Python script from within a notebook.
+The ```%run``` magic command allows you to run a Python script from within a Notebook.

-This is a convenient way to run scripts that you are working on in the same directory as your notebook and present the outputs within the notebook.
+This is a convenient way to run scripts that you are working on in the same directory as your Notebook and present the outputs within the Notebook.

 ```{figure} /_static/lecture_specific/workspace/jupyter_lab_py_run.png
 :figclass: auto